Home - Book Preview

 “No, Mom.”

-This was something he enjoyed about the valley, the fact that everybody knew everybody, so he tried hard not to be a dirtbag.
-He’d be starting high school in the fall so he only had four more years to enjoy it.
+He enjoyed this about the valley: everybody knew everybody, so he tried hard not to be a dirtbag.
+He’d be starting high school in the fall, so he only had four more years to enjoy it.
 Even if he went to UMass, just a few towns to the west, he’d still be away from the valley he’d called home his whole life.

-Never a very populous region, census estimates put the population of the Swift River Valley towns at about twelve thousand people.
-Zoning laws enacted in the wake of Boston’s attempted land grab were strict; there were none of the malls, strip or otherwise, allowed in the four valley towns - Dana, Greenwich, Prescott, and Enfield.
+Never a very populous region, census estimates put the Swift River Valley town population at about twelve thousand people.
+Zoning laws enacted after Boston’s attempted land grab were strict.
+No malls, strip or otherwise, are allowed in the four valley towns - Dana, Greenwich, Prescott, and Enfield.

 Neither were they allowed in four others nearby that also wanted to preserve their rural character - Petersham, New Salem, Shutesbury, and his mother’s hometown of Pelham.

-The valley towns still harbored a strong distrust of state involvement in their region.
-Not all interactions between the State House and the region’s communities were bad; Boston was still quite solicitous to requests from the area thanks to constant reminders of what the state and its Metropolitan District Commission - the water rights agency for Metro Boston - tried to do.
+The valley towns still strongly distrusted state involvement in their region.
+However, not all interactions between the State House and the region’s communities were terrible.
+Boston was still quite solicitous of requests from the area, thanks to constant reminders of what the state and its Metropolitan District Commission - the water rights agency for Metro Boston - tried to do.

-One such example was that the Commonwealth approved requests to give more police-like authority to the area’s sheriff departments to augment local departments, which were almost a regional police force in and of themselves; sheriff’s departments mainly ran the jails in Massachusetts.
+One such example was that the Commonwealth approved requests to give more police-like authority to the sheriff departments of the areas to augment local departments.
+These departments were almost a regional police force in themselves.
+The sheriff’s departments mainly ran the jails in Massachusetts.

 Entering the Enfield Village district required Jeff to pay more attention to his riding.
-Traffic, such as traffic was in the valley, was heavier in the center of town.
-Jeff turned north on Main, following Routes 21 and 34 where East Street joined Main Street.
+Traffic, such as traffic can be in the valley, was heavier in the town center.
+Jeff turned north on Main, following Routes 21 and 34, where East Street joined Main Street.

-The road followed the general route of the old Boston and Albany Railroad Athol branch line; it was now being re-purposed as the B&A Bike Trail.
-Once in the center proper Jeff waved to the firefighters, many of whom had kids he went to school with, working outside their station across Main Street.
-To be honest, Jeff was more friendly with the firefighters than most of their kids.
+The road followed the general route of the old Boston and Albany Railroad Athol branch line.
+It was now being re-purposed as the B&A Bike Trail.
+Once in the center proper, Jeff waved to the firefighters, many of whom had kids he went to school with, working outside their station across Main Street.
+Honestly, Jeff was more friendly with the firefighters than most of their kids.

-He parked his bike in front of the Quabbin Runners storefront and locked it to a post.
-Jeff recognized Mr. O’Mara, his gym teacher at Enfield Middle School, talking to another man when he entered the former car dealership.
+He parked his bike before the Quabbin Runners storefront and locked it to a streetlamp post.
+When he entered the former car dealership, Jeff recognized Mr. O’Mara, his gym teacher at Enfield Middle School, talking to another man.

-While the store’s name said ‘runners,’ Jeff noticed a wide selection of equipment for all of the sports played in the area.
-Family stores abounded in the valley; large chain stores were noticeably absent.
-Mr. O’Mara noticed Jeff approaching the dizzying display of running shoes on the back wall of the store.
+While the store’s name said ‘runners,’ Jeff noticed a wide selection of equipment for all the sports played in the area.
+Family stores abounded in the valley, while large chain stores were absent.
+Mr. O’Mara noticed Jeff approaching the dizzying display of running shoes on the store's back wall.

 “Hi, Mr. O’Mara.
 How was the first weekend of your summer?”